 Six steps to making a creamy Tuscan chicken and orzo skillet.
 In photo 1, shallots are in a black pan.
 In photo 2, a wood spoon is stirring orzo in a black pan.
 In photo 3, chicken broth is being poured into the skillet.
 In photo 4, a hand is pouring parmesan in the skillet.
 In photo 5, a hand is pouring sun-dried tomatoes in the skillet.
 In photo 6, tongs are placing chicken in the skillet.

 Sauté the shallots, orzo, & spices.
 Pour in the white wine, chicken broth, cream, Parmesan, kale, and sun-dried tomatoes.
 Stir well.
-Nestle the chicken thighs in the pasta & bake.
+Nestle the chicken thighs in the pasta & bake until the chicken is cooked.

 Other cuts of chicken